sffjunkie/astral/src/doc/index.rst

 Dependencies
 ============

-Astral has one external Python dependency on 'pytz'.
+Astral has one required external Python dependency on 'pytz'.
+If you want to use the GoogleGeocoder then the 'requests' package is also required.

 Installation
 ============